 723-8-5.1 Purpose of the GPP.
 The purpose of the GPP is to describe the utility’s plan for purchases of gas commodity and Upstream Services in order to meet the forecasted demand for Sales Gas Service and Gas Transportation Service during each month of the Gas Purchase Year.
 In the GPP, the utility shall submit to the Commission the utility’s: 1) forecasted quantity of gas to be purchased over the ensuing Gas Purchase Year for each Service Level; 2) forecasted pricing for each Receipt Point/Area; and 3) portfolio management plan.

 723-8-5.2 GPP Filing Requirements.
 The GPP shall be filed as a “submittal for determination of completeness of GPP”.
+This filing shall include the docket caption: “In the matter of Gas Purchase Plans and Gas Purchase Reports for [utility] for the gas purchase year from July 1, [year] through June 30, [year].”

 723-8-5.2.1 Number of Copies and Other Filing Procedures.
-An original and 15 copies shall be filed.
-Specific exhibits or other information may be filed under seal, accompanied by a motion for protective order in accordance with Rule 7.
+An original and 1015 copies shall be filed.
+Specific exhibits or other information may be filed under seal.
 Under this filing provision: 1) a docket number shall be assigned, 2) a hearing on the substance or approval of the GPP shall not be held, 3) interventions by interested parties shall not be entertained, 4) the filing of testimony and other exhibits shall not be required, and discovery shall not be permitted.

 723-8-5.2.2 Review Timelines.
 Staff of the Commission shall review the pleading and provide written notification of any deficiencies to the utility within 15 calendar days.
 The utility shall file the requested information, or a written statement indicating that the utility believes the additional information is not required, within 15 calendar days after the date of the Staff notification.
 Upon receipt of final information, or written statement, Staff will place the submittal on the agenda for consideration at the next available Commissioners’ weekly meeting.
 If the Commission fails to mail its determination on completeness on the status of the submittal within 15 calendar days of receipt of final information or written statement, the submittal shall automatically be deemed complete.
 This submittal shall be reviewed solely for completeness, i.e., compliance with the information requirements of these Rules.
 The Commission shall not render a decision approving or disapproving the substantive information contained in this filing.